telerik/ajax-docs/controls/htmlchart/server-side-programming/series-items-configuration.md

 ## Configure SeriesItems in the Code-behind

-To create series items programmatically, you should use the respective class foreach series type:
+To create series items programmatically, you should use the respective class for each series type:

 * **AreaSeries**, **BarSeries**, **ColumnSeries**, **LineSeries**, **RadarAreaSeries**, **RadarColumnSeries** and **RadarLineSeries** use the **CategorySeriesItem** class.